motya-proxy/motya/docs/what-to-build.md

 ### 4.7 - Environmental Requirements

-In general, River is intended to be run on a Linux system for production usage.
+In general, Motya is intended to be run on a Linux system for production usage.
 This maybe be on "bare metal", in a virtual machine, or in a containerized environment.

 The `pingora` engine allows for a "two stage" start, the first runs at whatever the user/group